 • 67% of participants said their experience of plan reassessment was good or very good.

-When we do a plan reassessment, we check if your plan needs to change.
+When we do a plan reassessment, we check to see if the supports in your plan still work well for you.

 Our decisions

 We made 100% of our decisions about who can join the NDIS within 21 days.